Abnormal boundary decay for stable operators: Introduction and Main Result

 We briefly outline the proof strategy for Theorems \ref{t:boundary-general-bounds}, \ref{t:D-small} and \ref{t:D-large}.
 For Theorem \ref{t:boundary-general-bounds}, we construct barrier functions roughly of the form

 with appropriate constants $c$ and $k$ and then apply the comparison principle.
-In contrast, we prove Theorems \ref{t:D-small} and \ref{t:D-large} by developing iterative probabilistic arguments for special $\alpha$-harmonic functions, based on the probabilistic characterization of $\alpha$-harmonicity and the L\'evy system formula, to obtain the desired boundary decay rates.
+In contrast, we prove Theorems \ref{t:D-small} and \ref{t:D-large} by developing iterative probabilistic arguments for special $\sL^\alpha$-harmonic functions, based on the probabilistic characterization of $\sL^\alpha$-harmonicity.
+We note that establishing robust versions of Theorems \ref{t:boundary-general-bounds}, \ref{t:standard-example}(i), \ref{t:D-small} and \ref{t:D-large} presents additional technical challenges.
+In particular, we develop a robust boundary Harnack principle (Proposition \ref{p:boundary-Harnack}) for $\sL^\alpha$ in $C^{1,\ell}$ open sets, which is of independent interest.